-The Deputy CEO is responsible for the issuing of all Shire housing keys.
+The Executive Manager of Financial Services is responsible for the issuing of all Shire housing keys.
 Any deadbolt, lock or security change or the theft or loss of Shire housing keys, should be reported immediately.

 Keys issued are recorded on the Shire key register and against the individual being issued with the key.
 Keys are non-transferable between staff and are not, under any circumstances, to be lent to the public.